ishaghodgaonkar/mediapipe/README.md

 # SigNN

 ## Abstract
-Our project does real-time translation of American Sign Language into English text (characters only for now); all data was self-collected and we used google collab to collect, aggregate, and analyze data.
+Our project does real-time translation of American Sign Language into English text (characters only for now).
+All data was self-collected and we used google collab to collect, aggregate, and analyze data.
 We achieved this objective using Mediapipe, a machine learning application that can handle live streams of data.

 ## Contributors
 - Ari Alvan